ilyasssss2004/Autonomous-AI-SOAR-Platform/README.md

 ---

 ## 🏗️ Technical Architecture
-The entire core stack is deployed via **Docker**, ensuring high availability and modularity across the defensive pipeline.
+The core stack ensures high availability and modularity across the defensive pipeline.

 *   **SIEM:** **Wazuh (Manager & Indexer)** — Centralized log analysis, security monitoring, and endpoint telemetry.
 *   **SOAR Orchestrator:** **n8n (Self-hosted)** — The "Brain" of the operation; a modular workflow engine for automated incident response.